 Temporary spousal support, also known as alimony pendente lite, is sometimes available and can be awarded when one spouse is unemployed or earning significantly less than the other spouse.
 If child support is also being paid, the amount of spousal support is determined after the guideline level of child support is calculated.
 Temporary spousal support is used to preserve the status quo and provide the spouse with sufficient income for basic needs in maintaining the parties’ lifestyle.

 Spousal support comes with an income tax advantage.
 The Internal Revenue Code defines all spousal support payments as tax deductible by the paying spouse and “ordinary income” for the recipient spouse.
 For this reason, negotiated settlements can include a high spousal support number resulting in tax breaks for the paying spouse.

-Petrelli Law can help you through this difficult time.
-If you need help creating a fair and livable temporary or long-term support agreement, please contact us.
-We would be pleased to provide you with guidance.
-We are committed to helping individuals and ensuring they have a fair and equitable resolution.
-Call us at (215) 523-6900.
+If you need help creating a fair and livable temporary or long-term support agreement, our lawyers are highly-qualified to provide you with guidance.
+Petrelli Previtera Schimmel, LLC is committed to ensuring families reach a fair and efficient resolution.
+Contact our firm to schedule a consultation.